 Artificial PE Christmas Trees

-Choosing the right tree just takes a bit of forward planning, it might seem obvious, but before you buy a tree you need to know where you are going to put it.
-You may want to have a change of location occasionally so you need to have some idea of the dimensions of those spaces and know that you are within reach of an electrical socket, or have the ability to run an extension cord without the risk of somebody tripping over it!
+It might seem obvious, but before you buy your tree you need to know the options of where you might put it.
+You may want to have a change of location occasionally so you need to have some idea of the dimensions of those spaces and know that you are within reach of an electrical socket.
 Most ceilings are about 8ft high but hallways and conservatories may allow you to choose a taller tree.
-You also need to consider the tree's width and the amount of floor space available in the spot that you want the tree to sit.
-Nowadays, you can get slim versions of some trees like our Bayberry Spruce but whichever tree you buy, don't forget room for the fairy on top!
+You also need to consider the tree’s width and the amount of floor space available in the spot that you want the tree to sit.
+If you are siting your tree in a corner or against a wall & just need a little more space at the base of the tree you can always push one or two of the hinged branches back up into the centre of the tree where nobody can see them.
+This is more difficult with a pre-lit tree because of the wires to the lights but these could be worked back along the branch to make it easier.
+Nowadays, you can get slim versions of some trees like our Bayberry Spruce and even half trees, such as our 2D Pine, which will sit against a wall or in a corner.
+Whichever tree you buy don’t forget room for the fairy on top!

 Tree design is also an important consideration, especially if like me you have to fit your tree decoration into a couple of hours in the evening.
 In general, branch construction in Artificial Christmas Trees falls into two major categories according to whether the branches are attached to the trunk or not.